jacobsowles/jacobsowles/content/blog/watch-this-puppy-grow-up-with-the-react-context-api-and-higher-order-components/index.md

 But we can take things a step further by wrapping the context API in a [higher-order component](https://reactjs.org/docs/higher-order-components.html 'reactjs.org - Higher-order Components') to get the power of contexts while hiding the implementation details and mitigating the syntax bloat that comes with it.

-This post will first demonstrate an app built without the context API or higher-order component.
+This post will first demonstrate an app built without the context API or higher-order components.
 That will serve as the "back in my day, we had to walk 20 miles to school, uphill both ways, in the snow, barefoot" example to illustrate how rough things used to be.
-Then we'll add in just the context API, and finally turn it up to 11 by adding the higher-order component.
+Then we'll add in just the context API, and finally turn it up to 11 by adding a higher-order component.

 Here's what we'll set out to build.
+Full source code for this project can be [found on GitHub](https://github.com/jacobsowles/react-context-api-demo 'GitHub - Jacob Sowles').
+Each version is in its own branch for easy comparison.

 ![Puppy Growth](./demo.gif)